ahmediftiak/VocaOrder/README.md

 # VocaOrder

 A full stack interactive vocal web application site allows the user to order/recommend food through conversations.
 Users will be able to see the menus of foods based on their taste

+## Why do we need it?
+People sometimes are stressed out and unable to decide what they want.
+It will be more convenient, quicker, interactive, and help people to figure out what they want to eat.
+This application will evaluate their mood and recommend food based on voice command

-**Current version:** 2022.2 (Oct 2022)
+**Current version:** 2022.2 (Dec 2022)

 ## Stack